Semiparametric bivariate extreme-value copulas: Method

-For instance, taking $W_n(x) = (1 - x)^n$ from \thref{ex:power-W-family}, it is easy to check that, as $n \rightarrow \infty$, $W_n$ approaches the indicator function on $x = 0$, which is discontinuous at that point and, hence, $\{W_n\}_{n = 1}^{\infty}$ does not converge uniformly.
-For \thref{prop:fn-converge-imply-wn-converge}, the underlying sequence $f_n(x) = n (n - 1) x (1 - x)^{n - 2}$ in \thref{ex:W-power-densities} cannot be convergent in total variation.
-Indeed, the limiting distribution of the latter Beta distributions is a degenerate Dirac Delta at $x = 0$, thus the limit has no pdf.
-Nonetheless, even omitting the pdf requirement, the TVD would be equal to 1.
-To see this, consider in~\eqref{eq:total-variation-distance} the Borel set $B = \{0\}$ consisting solely of the degenerate point $x = 0$.
-Then, all the Beta distributions place zero probability on $B$, but the Dirac Delta does the opposite, as $\delta_{0}(\{0\}) = 1$.
-Note, however, that even though the premises of \thref{prop:fn-converge-imply-wn-converge} are not met, $\{W_n'\}_{n = 1}^{\infty}$, with $W_n'(x) = n(1 - x)^{n - 1}$, compactly converges to $W'(x) = 0$ over $(0, 1]$.

-The next step links uniform convergence of Williamson's transforms with that of Pickands functions.
-To be fair, uniform convergence of pointwise-convergent sequences of Pickands functions can be established by other means, as pointed out in~\cite{FilsVilletard2008}.
-Notwithstanding, the next result also states the uniform convergence of the first derivatives of Pickands functions under the same hypotheses, which cannot be taken for granted.
+The next step links the uniform convergence of \glspl{wt} with that of \glspl{pf}.
+Uniform convergence of pointwise-convergent sequences of \glspl{pf} can be established by other means~\cite{FilsVilletard2008}.
+Nonetheless, the following result also states the uniform convergence of the first derivatives of \glspl{pf} under the same hypotheses, which cannot be taken for granted.